AndrewBaliushin/Graduation-project/README.md

 # Java courses graduation project #

 ## Description ##
+Three-tier system with GUI Client, Server and DB Server.
-Work with database where "term -- definition" data is stored.
+System works with database where "term -- definition" data is stored.
 Example: vocabulary.

 ## Architecture ##
-Three-tier system:
-1) Client app with GUI
+1. Client app with GUI
-2) Server that process requests from many clients to single DB server
+2. Server that process requests from many clients to single DB server
-3) DB server that work with database.
+3. DB server that work with database.

 ### Features ###
 * Multi-client server.